Ask Question

 Question: I have been diagnosed with Lymphoma Stage 4.
 Do you have any statistics as to the survival rate of patients with this diagnosis?

-Answer: Survival of lymphoma depends on the cell type ... there are about 30 types of lymphoma.
+Survival of lymphoma varies also by cell type ... and there are about 30 types of lymphoma.
 Some types of lymphoma can be cured.
 Other cell types can be managed very well, like a chronic disease.

 The term '5 year survival' is used often.
 It relates to the proportion of people in research studies who were still alive 5 years after diagnosis.
 However, importantly, patients who live 6, 10, or 30 years after diagnosis are also in this group.

-What is more, the survival expectations can increase for those who have survived beyond 1, 2, 3, or 4 years.
+Survival expectations increase for those who have survived beyond 1, 2, 3, or 4 years.
 For example, 8 year survival might be the average for a given type of lymphoma, but for patients who have already survived five years, the average survival could be well beyond the average survival at diagnosis.
+(Similarly, a higher percentage of Marathon runners who reach the 10 mile mark will complete the race, compared to all that have started it.)

 Furthermore, Overall Survival (OS) is calculated based on death from any cause, and is strongly influenced by the average age at diagnosis.
 For follicular lymphomas, a median OS of 8 to 10 years is often cited and the average age at diagnosis is about 65 years.
 However, a recent report from Stanford, based on patients with a median age of 49, the median (average) OS was 18 years.